Free Christmas and holiday assistance in New York City.

 Charities and churches for free Christmas toys and gifts in NYC

 Salvation Army centers

-These are located across the New York City area and are in all boroughs, including the Bronx.
+These are located across the New York City area and are in all borough.
+There are free Christmas, Easter, and Thanksgiving programs offered citywide, including the Bronx, Queens, Manhattan, Staten Island and Brooklyn.
 The main holiday programs range from free toys from Adopt a Family or Angel Tree to Christmas meals.
 Volunteers will often visit seniors or the disabled in nursing homes as well to bring them some Christmas joy.
+They also have free Thanksgiving meals, dinners and turkeys.
 Locate assistance from NYC Salvation Army.

 Call (908) 268-9016

 A holiday program known as Operation Santa Claus can provide free items to children that are disabled or have a mental challenge.